The history behind the NYC subway station chosen for Mamdani's swearing-in

 Trains first departed the City Hall station on Oct.
 27, 1904, as the first stop on the city's first subway line.
 It took passengers as far as the Bronx, the borough where Mamdani attended high school.

-When train cars got longer to make room for the city's growing ridership, they became incompatible with the platform's curved design, according to The New York Times.
+Four decades later, the platform's curved design proved incompatible with newer subway trains, creating unsafe gaps, according to The New York Times.
 The city shut down the station in 1945 with service stopping for good that New Year's Eve.

 What's now regarded as a relic of transit innovation was once hailed as "an underground cathedral" and "the Mona Lisa of subway stations."